alimozdemir/DataSuit/README.md

 ```

 ### Incremental
-It generates integer or long values by increased order.
+It generates integer or long values by sequential order.
 Such as IDs.

 ```csharp
 suit.Build<T>()